Storm Water & Flood Protection Charges

 Single Family Residential Properties

-In 2020, single-family residential property owners are charged $6.65 for their Storm Water Management Charge and $2.25 per water meter for the FPP levy on their monthly utility statements.
+In 2022, single-family residential property owners are charged $8.90 for their Storm Water Management Charge on their monthly utility statements.

-From 2019 to 2022 the ERU rate is increasing by $13.50 annually while the FPP is decreasing by the same amount.
+From 2019 to 2022 the ERU rate increased by $13.50 annually while the FPP decreased by the same amount.
 Overall charges for storm water and flood protection for most residential properties will not change.

 Commercial, Industrial, and Multi-Residential Properties

-From 2019 to 2022 the ERU rate is increasing by $13.50 annually while the FPP is decreasing by the same amount.
-Overall charges for storm water and flood protection for most commercial, industrial, and multi-residential properties will increase over this period.
+From 2019 to 2022 the ERU rate increased by $13.50 annually while the FPP decreased by the same amount.
+Overall charges for storm water and flood protection for most commercial, industrial, and multi-residential properties increased over this period.